rsennrich/clevertagger/README.md

 ABOUT
 -----

-clevertagger is a German part-of-speech tagger based on CRF++ and SMOR.
+clevertagger is a German part-of-speech tagger based on a CRF tool and SMOR.
 Its main component is a module that extracts features from SMOR's morphological analysis.
 The combination of machine learning and FST-based morphological features promises a robust performance even for words that have not been observed during training, in particular morphologically complex (and rare) adjectives, verbs and nouns, which tend to have high error rates with conventional taggers.